mozilla/pkipolicy/rootstore/policy.md

 If being audited to the WebTrust criteria, the following audit requirements apply (see section 3.1.1 for specific version numbers):

-*   For the SSL trust bit, a CA and all subordinate CAs technically capable of issuing server certificates must have all of the following audits:
+*   For the SSL trust bit, a CA and all intermediate CAs technically capable of issuing server certificates must have all of the following audits:

     * [WebTrust for CAs][WebTrust-2.2.1]
     * [WebTrust for CAs - SSL Baseline with Network Security][WebTrust-BRs]
     * [WebTrust for CAs - EV SSL][WebTrust-EV] if [capable of issuing EV certificates][Capable-of-EV]

-*   For the email trust bit, a CA and all subordinate CAs technically capable of issuing email certificates must have all of the following audits:
+*   For the email trust bit, a CA and all intermediate CAs technically capable of issuing email certificates must have all of the following audits:

     * [WebTrust for CAs][WebTrust-2.2.1]